HomeGuidesChangelogDiscussions

 • User ID and User Anonymous ID

-• Current screen information and associated meta data (Placement, Flow, Campaign, Audience, A/B test, A/B test variant etc...)
+• Current Screen information and associated meta data (Placement, Flow, Campaign, Audience, A/B test, A/B test variant etc...)

-4. Activate Debug Mode
+1. Activate Debug Mode

-From the Debug Panel, you can Enable Debug Mode by activating the Switch
+From the Debug Panel, you can Enable Debug Mode by activating the switch.

 Once activated:

-• Visualize In-App Experiences Targeted to Internal Testers only
+2. Target In-App Experiences to Internal Testers

-🔧 How Debug Mode Works
+How Debug Mode Works

 • Placement